-Along with the Fighter, Wizard, and Cleric, the Rogue was right there in the first edition of Dungeons and Dragons.
-When you consider how many different heroic and antiheroic archetypes are contained within the Rogue, that’s no surprise: a DnD Rogue 5E could be an assassin, cutpurse, thief, smuggler, conman, private eye, bounty hunter, vigilante, pirate, spy, or any number of other sneaky things.
+The Rogue 5e class was right there in the first edition of Dungeons and Dragons.
+When you consider how many different heroic and antiheroic archetypes are contained within the Rogue, that’s no surprise: they could be an assassin, cutpurse, thief, smuggler, conman, private eye, bounty hunter, vigilante, pirate, spy, or any number of other sneaky things.
 This guide is a deep dive into the shadows, giving you everything you need to form your DnD 5e Rogue character.

 It’s important to know what kind of campaign your DM is running so you can plan your Rogue appropriately.
 The class feature Expertise makes Rogues more skilful than any other.
 If wilderness survival, investigation, fiendish traps or courtly intrigue will play a bigger role in your campaign than combat, judicious choice of backgrounds, skill proficiencies and Expertise will make you the match of any other character in the party.